League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - `stopMovement`: Will prevent any tokens from moving on top of the trigger token
 - `capture`: Will cause the trigger token to capture any player moment that crosses it
 - `doorClose`: Will cause a `@Door` trigger to trigger when the door is closed instead of the default when it opens.
 - `doorOpen`: Will cause a `@Door` trigger to trigger when the door is open.
-This is the default, but it can be used along with `doorClose` option to have it trigger on both open and close
+This is the default, but it can be used along with
+- `doorClose` option to have it trigger on both open and close

 If a token is hidden (GM layer), then it is automatically considered a 'move' trigger, otherwise it's a 'click' trigger.
 You can override it with the `@Trigger[click]` or `@Trigger[move]` options, or you can specify both options to make a token trigger on both clicks and moves.

 Contrarily to the `@Trigger[move]` triggers, which only activate when a token ends its movement on their, the `@Trigger[capture]` will trigger when a token crosses its path, which can be very useful to setting up a trap that the players cannot jump over.
 When a `capture` trigger is activated, the token movement will be stoped and the token will be moved to the center of the trigger.
 The token can only be moved out of the `capture` trigger if its starting position is the center of the trigger.

+## Examples

 Here's some examples of how these trigger options can be used together :